Hopf monoids of set families: Open Questions

 \section{Open Questions}

-We conclude with some potential problems for future research. \begin{enumerate} \item What does the existence of the cancellation-free antipode formula for $\LOI$ to say something self-contained about posets as a class? \item (Suggested by Jos\'e Samper) Posets are in bijection not just with lattice of order ideals, but also with full-dimensional convex subfans of the braid arrangement, per the cone-preposet dictionary of \cite{GP}.
+We conclude with some potential problems for future research. \begin{enumerate} \item What does the existence of the cancellation-free antipode formula for $\LOI$ say about the structure of posets? \item (Suggested by Jos\'e Samper) Posets are in bijection not just with lattice of order ideals, but also with full-dimensional convex subfans of the braid arrangement, per the cone-preposet dictionary of \cite{GP}.
 So $\LOI$ can be regarded as a Hopf monoid on such subfans.
-Is there further interplay between the structure of $\LOI$ and subfan geometry? \item Can any further progress be made on finding a cancellation-free antipode formula for the Hopf monoid of simplicial complexes, or of any of the other submonoids of $\SFam$ shown in Figure~\ref{fig:hierarchy}? \item What else can be said about the Hopf algebra $\CGA$, regarded as a deformation of the Hopf algebra of symmetric functions via Theorem~\ref{thm:punchline}? \end{enumerate}
+Is there further interplay between the structure of $\LOI$ and subfan geometry? \item Can any further progress be made on finding a cancellation-free antipode formula for the Hopf monoid of simplicial complexes, or of any of the other submonoids of $\SFam$ shown in Figure~\ref{fig:hierarchy}? \item What else can be said about the Hopf algebra $\CFA$, regarded as a deformation of the Hopf algebra of symmetric functions via Theorem~\ref{thm:punchline}? \end{enumerate}